-When we talk about buying things with bitcoin, many conjure up an image of a black market filled with shady dealings, off-the-record sales and illegal products, or billionaires in search of luxury yachts and private jets.
-In reality, the list of goods now available to purchase with bitcoin is long.
+When we talk about buying things with bitcoin (BTC), many conjure up an image of a black market filled with shady dealings, off-the-record sales and illegal products, or billionaires in search of luxury yachts and private jets.
+In reality, the list of what you can buy with bitcoin is long.

 Here are a few common items that can be purchased with bitcoin.